 But as time went by, reconnecting became a weighty regret.
 I knew we had outgrown each other.
 All those traits I didn’t like, went from flutters to pricks.
 The great memories grew cloudy; I stopped wanting to hear from her.
 And I realised, she didn’t understand why I drifted, why are friendship initially ended.

 To her, reconnecting meant living as before.
 Some people from your past come back in the hopes you’ll pick off from where you started.
 As though life got in the way, but your friendship wasn’t the problem.
 Maybe a new relationship spoilt your time together, or one of you relocated.
 Many old friends want to reconnect out of curiosity.
 Recently, I was contacted by an old friend who stumbled across me online.
-I feel she just wanted to wish me well and ask about my career.
+I felt she just wanted to wish me well and ask about my career.

 A person from your past might have experienced a dramatic life event.
 They’re in a state of reflection, now remembering the great times you had together.
 They could be coming out of a breakup or divorce, needing support.
 Perhaps you were the one who comforted them during their last heartache.
 And often, people merely want to catch up.
 They want a friend who knows what happened during their drunk teenage nights.
 Someone who knows about so-and-so, who can share stories on childhood.